Last Updated on: 6th July 2023, 07:14 pm

-The digestive system is also adapted to get the most from the food a parrot finds in the shortest amount of time.
-This is key to its survival from both starvation and predators who know to attack when a parrot is preoccupied with eating.
+The digestive system gleans the most from the food a parrot finds in the shortest possible time.
+This is key to survival from starvation and predators who attack when a parrot is preoccupied with eating.

-The parrot digestive system process and the organs that are involved are as follows:
+The parrots’ digestive system process and the organs that are involved are the following:

 Mouth and Tongue

 Once a parrot has the food in its mouth, the tongue pushes it into the digestive tract.
 The tongue sometimes holds worms, grubs, and other insects in place.

 Parrots can’t chew their food, so they drop food into the throat.
 The pharynx is located between the mouth and esophagus, enabling parrots to swallow food.